How to Get Bookkeeping Clients by Sharing your Knowledge

 More resources for you

-Apart from hosting your webinar, joining other industry leaders to host some is just as effective. it shows you’re recognized in the industry, not to mention the access you get to other thought leaders’ audiences.
+Apart from hosting your webinar, joining other industry leaders to host some is just as effective.
+It shows you’re recognized in the industry, not to mention the access you get to other thought leaders’ audiences.
 All these strengthen your authority.
+You can meet other accounting/bookkeeping industry leaders by attending conferences.
+Here is a list of accounting conferences to attend in 2023.

 You can also collect their emails to add them to your mailing list by offering them downloadable materials if you have some.